Fostering Case Studies

 Errol and Lisa have been married for over 20 years and both of their children have now left home.
 Errol still works full time but Lisa gave up her clerical role when the children left to concentrate on being a Foster Carer.

 They have cared for many children over the past few years.
-Currently they have two siblings, Thomas and Daniel who they have had for just over two years and hope to Foster Care for them until they are eighteen, currently they are 10 and 12 years old.
-As they have a four bedroom house they have just accepted a little girl on a short term placement, Eleanor, who is 4 years old.
+Currently they have two siblings, who they have had for just over two years and hope to Foster Care for them until they are eighteen.
+As they have a four bedroom house they have just accepted a little girl on a short term placement, too.

 Their only regret is they didn’t think of Fostering sooner!

 CASE STUDY- single female carer with no child of her own.

 Mary is single, 42 years old and has never had children of her own, although she has experience of caring for her nephews when her sister was seriously ill.
 After working for a Supermarket for almost 25 years she decided that she wanted a new challenge.
 She still needed an income, however, but she wanted a job that she felt was more rewarding and wanted to give something back to society.

 Mary approached Foster Careline and had an initial meeting to gauge her suitability for the role of a Foster Carer.
 An assessment was carried out which covered all aspects of her, her home and her support system.
 This process took three months and during that time Mary also received group and one to one training which she found really enjoyable.